l-palermo/CV/README.md

 #### Determination

-I am competitive with myself, always willing to challenge my personal limits and driven to improve.
+I am competitive with myself, always willing to challenge my personal limits and driven by improvement.
 Self-growth is a very important part of my personality.
 Nothing is impossible, with time and commitment everything can be achieved.

 #### Problem Solving